gtag('config', 'AW-943903666');

 For children who grew up in the 1980s and 1990s, meticulously combing through dizzying puzzle pages in pursuit of spotting the lone, eponymous wanderer at the center of Where’s Waldo? was a beloved pastime.
 Those children have grown into today’s consumers, but when it comes to choosing a company or product to adopt, they aren’t nearly as invested in the search.
 Finding Waldo provides hours of rapt entertainment to a child, but brands who want to stand out can’t count on that level of attention.

 If Waldo truly wanted to stand out amongst a red-and-white striped sea of similarity, he would have stopped wearing a slightly different version of everyone else’s outfit.
 To be found, he should have held up a mirror.
 Organizations who refuse to send customers on a Where’s Waldo?-style search understand reflecting the needs of customers must come before extolling features and benefits—and in competitive markets brimming with seemingly endless options and indistinguishable services, differentiation is the key to standing out.
-Despite this, too many business end up just like Waldo: blended in with the crowd, desperately hoping a few customers will try hard enough to find them.
+Despite this, too many business end up just like Waldo: blended in with the crowd, desperately hoping a few will try hard enough to find them.

 Differentiation is how a company wins new customers, and a huge component of what gives employees pride in their efforts.
-For companies in very competitive or commodity markets, though, it’s often the case that product features and benefits match those of competitors.
+However, for companies in very competitive or commodity markets, it’s often the case that product features and benefits match those of competitors.
 When products and services are indistinguishable, that makes differentiation all the more important—a process that begins with story.
 Effective brand stories don’t rehash features and benefits—they clearly and authentically articulate an organization’s purpose, and how it best empowers and serves customers.
 The nature of this connection can be unique to one brand, even if the products are not, and customers will not only gravitate toward authenticity, but if they see parts of themselves within a brand’s narrative, they’ll be receptive to the gifts the organization offers.

 The entire product line offered by beauty brand Dove offers no meaningful differentiator from competitors.
 After all, soap is soap.
 Yet Dove has differentiated itself very effectively by leaning heavily on its purpose: Dove is uniquely the brand all women can see themselves in.
 Dove believes at its core that beauty should be a source of confidence for all women—going so far as to define beauty not in aesthetic terms, but as feeling like the best version of one’s self.

 In the early 2000s, the brand launched their Campaign For Real Beauty.
 Other beauty brands all touted the same skin-surface fresh and breezy marketing that linked scented bodywash with sexual attraction.
-Dove rejected that approach, leaned into its purpose, and thought like its customers, women.
+Dove rejected that approach, leaned into its purpose, and thought like its customers: women.
 This move made Dove and its products more relatable and accessible—especially to women who felt aligned with values of authenticity and realness.
 Dove decided not to differentiate around lotion formulas, and instead found something much more powerful to connect with their audience.

 Dove’s research found that “7 in 10 women believe they get more compliments about how they look than on their professional achievements.”
 So, in 2016, the brand kicked off its #MyBeautyMySay campaign, which featured women defining beauty for themselves.
-By linking its beauty and bodywash products with a commitment to foster women and girls’ self-esteem, Dove is reinforcing its female empowerment story and making its voice more unique than any changes to product.
+By linking its beauty and bodywash products with a commitment to foster women and girls’ self-esteem, Dove is reinforcing its strategic narrative around female empowerment and making its voice more unique than any changes to product.

 Over ten years, the Real Beauty campaign has turbocharged Dove’s annual sales from $2 billion to $4 billion.
-Dove, once synonymous with a white bar of soap. has turned its purpose and story into a differentiator that is impossible for competitors to imitate.
+Dove, once synonymous with a white bar of soap, has turned its purpose and story into a differentiator that is impossible for competitors to imitate.

 Challenges around differentiation are well-known in the consumer package goods industry.
 Most product-driven firms, however similar to competitors, will have something unique about them.
 The challenge of differentiation becomes even more acute for service companies, or brands who fall into the category of having a non-tangible differentiator, such as “service.”
 That demands finding a creative way to convince customers a company is unique—whether that’s true or not.